kata-containers/ci/deployment/packet/README.md

 where `<uname>` is the name of the remote slave, as set in `create_packet.yaml`, and returned by `uname -n` on that slave.

-To copy the toml file to the slave, edit the `add_checkmetrics.yaml` file, replacing `AAA.BBB.CCC.DDD` with the IP address of the instance.
+To copy the TOML file to the slave, edit the `add_checkmetrics.yaml` file, replacing `AAA.BBB.CCC.DDD` with the IP address of the instance.
 Then execute the following:

 ```bash